Leafs topple Vegas Golden Knights in tense shootout amid fan angst over Matthews’ status

 You could almost detect a huge sigh of relief from the fans when the Leaf centre stepped onto the ice for the pregame skate at the Air Canada Centre, a sure sign he was to be gainfully employed centring Toronto's top line.

-Matthews played and was his normal pesky self, setting up a goal by James van Riemsdyk, to help put the Leafs back in good standing with an entertaining 4-3 shootout win.
+Matthews played and was his normal pesky self, a dangerous dash down the right wing in the first period setting up a goal by James van Riemsdyk, to help put the Leafs back in good standing with an entertaining 4-3 shootout win.

-After a zany five-minute overtime in which neither team could score, the game went into a shootout where Mitch Marner made a great deke to score on Golden Knights goaltender Maxime Lagacé which would stand up as the winner.
+After a zany five-minute overtime in which neither team could score, the game went into a shootout where Mitch Marner made a great deke that pulled Golden Knights goaltender Maxime Lagacé out of position and he fired the puck into the gaping net.

+"You've got to have good hands to do that but obviously you have to have some ice through your veins to pull that off," said an appreciative Toronto goaltender, Frederik Andersen.

+It was an uplifting win for the Leafs, who were outplayed for large portions of the contest.

-Nazem Kadri scored twice for Toronto with van Riemsdyk adding the other marker.
-James Neal, Reilly Smith and Deryk Engelland had the other Vegas goals Toronto took a 3-2 lead into the third where the Golden Knights would tie it on Engelland's goal, snapping one from the top of the right circle that beat Frederik Andersen to the far side, a shot the Toronto goaltender would definitely like back.
+Nazem Kadri scored twice for Toronto.
+James Neal, Reilly Smith and Deryk Engelland score for Vegas.

+Toronto took a 3-2 lead into the third where the Golden Knights would tie it on Engelland's goal, snapping one from the top of the right circle that beat Frederik Andersen to the far side, a shot the Toronto goaltender would definitely like back.

+"I wasn't too happy about the third goal," said Anderson, who responded by shutting down the Golden Knights after that, especially in the shootout where he stonewalled Smith, Neal and finally David Perron that clinched Toronto the victory.

+"That was a good win for him tonight," Babcock said.
+"Ideally that shootout is even better for him because he did it and now you get to feel good about yourself, you get to go home and you get to actually sleep good and get up tomorrow and have some zip in practice and stuff like that.

 The game begins a busy week for the Leafs, who will play four games in total, including the next two at home – Wednesday against Minnesota and Friday against Boston, the first of a back-to-back home-and-home set against the Bruins.